MarcoJob92/employee-hub/README.md

 A Java application that imports data from an Xlsx File, creates Tables and Relationships and shows data on JSP pages

 # Technologies
-This application was created thanks to several Frameworks:
+This application was created thanks to several Frameworks and Technologies:
   - **Hibernate**:
   Hibernate is an ORM Framework.
   It allows to map the Database Tables to the Java Classes.